Sage-Bionetworks/portalsDocs/articles/getting_started.md

 ## Local Folder and File Sharing Settings

-By default, access to `Folders` and `Files` is controlled by the **sharing settings** that the project has.
-You may also set individual sharing settings for specific `Folders` and `Files` within a `Project`.
+By default, access to folders and files is controlled by the same **sharing settings** as the project.
+You may set different sharing settings for specific folders and files in a project.

 You may share a `Project` with specific people or make it public.

-To do this click on the **Project Settings** menu and select **Project Sharing Settings**.
+1. Click on the **Project Settings** menu and select **Project Sharing Settings**.
+1. Add individuals or teams with different permissions.

 For more details, read the [How to Share Projects](/articles/access_controls.html#how-to-share-projects) section of the Sharing Settings and Conditions for Use instructions.

 For instructions on changing sharing settings for `Folders` and `Files`, read the [Sharing Other Content](/articles/access_controls.html#sharing-other-content) section of the Sharing Settings and Conditions for Use instructions.